andbrocode/InstrumentalEffectsROMY/README.md

 # InstrumentalEffectsROMY
-Data Repository for Publicatoin on Instrumental Effects of ROMY
+Data Repository for Publication on Instrumental Effects of ROMY

 Pubslished on ... in ... as DOI: ...